Loading Helm Chart Validator...

 Once validation passes, download your corrected Chart.yaml file.
 Save it back to your chart directory, then package and deploy using helm package and helm install commands.

-Test packaging: Run helm lint . to double-check your chart
+Test packaging: Run helm lint . to verify your entire chart

 Version control: Commit your validated Chart.yaml to git